 CANTON James Sabre Jr.s future lies in the hands of a St. Lawrence County jury.

 The 44-year-old Waddington mans sexual-assault trial concluded Tuesday afternoon, with his case turned over to jurors after 3 p.m.
-Jurors deliberated for more than an hour before being sent home for the day.
+Jurors deliberated for over an hour before being sent home for the day.
 Deliberations are set to resume at 9:30 a.m. today.

-Sabre, who is accused of attempting to assault three women on three different days in 2010, resumed his testimony Tuesday, the final witness to speak before closing arguments.
+Sabre, who is accused of attempting to assault three women on three different dates in 2010, resumed his testimony Tuesday, the final witness to speak before closing arguments.

 According to prosecutors, Sabre knew all three women and tried to force himself on each of them.

 Speaking about the woman he allegedly assaulted in a bar entrance, Sabre testified that they were social acquaintances and often had done drugs together prior to that night in summer 2010.

 She realized that I smoke weed, she smoked weed, and thats how the relationship started, Sabre said.
 It was mostly marijuana-related.

 Sabre testified that the woman was seeking cocaine from him the night they sneaked away from a post-bar gathering at his home under the pretense of looking for the womans lost phone.

 He denied that he tried to force himself on the woman in a bar foyer, as she previously testified.
 Rather, he said the two began kissing and hugging and stuff like that, until Sabre saw one of the womans friends approaching and thought it was the womans boyfriend.
 The two then stopped and exited opposite doors of the foyer.

 Sabre also said that while he had never had a sexual relationship with the woman, she had on previous occasions grabbed his buttocks and genitals while socializing at the bar.